 - Barcodes are used on retail products to help retailers.
-They are used for scanning at the checkout, stock tracking etc. There are no legal requirements for retail barcodes.
-However, they do need to meet accepted retail industry standards.
+Barcodes are utilised for checkout scanning, stock tracking, and other purposes.
+While there are no legal mandates However, they do need to meet accepted retail industry standards.

 - There are three types of retail barcodes: